aws-amplify/docs/android/how-to-android-kinesis-data-stream.md

   }
 }
 ```
-To learn more about working with Amazon Kinesis Firehose, see `Amazon Kinesis Firehose <http://docs.aws.amazon.com/firehose/latest/dev/what-is-this-service.html>`__.
+To learn more about working with Amazon Kinesis Firehose, see [Amazon Kinesis Firehose](http://docs.aws.amazon.com/firehose/latest/dev/what-is-this-service.html).

-To learn more about the Kinesis Firehose classes, see the `API Reference for the Android SDK <http://docs.aws.amazon.com/AWSAndroidSDK/latest/javadoc/>`__.
+To learn more about the Kinesis Firehose classes, see the [API Reference for the Android SDK](http://docs.aws.amazon.com/AWSAndroidSDK/latest/javadoc/).